 - You also can’t copyright a name, title, or short phrase (with certain exceptions), although these things may be subject to other legal protections.

-This question is a part of the Get familiar with music copyright lesson from the Digital Music rights on YouTube unit.
-You can get answers to all the questions asked in this unit on our Digital Music rights on YouTube Answers page.
+This question is a part of the Get familiar with music copyright lesson from the Digital Music rights on YouTube unit and the “Protect your content with copyright” lesson from the YouTube Content Ownership course.